MateusuMelo/S203-API-Recomendador/README.md

 ## Getting Started

-After following all the [Instalattion](#installation) guide and running the flask server, a host will be show in the terminal.
+After following all the [Installation](#installation) guide and running the flask server, a host will be show in the terminal.
 CTRL + Click this host link to go to your prefered browser, on just copy and paste.
 Now follow the [Usage](#usage) guide.

 ### Prerequisites